Age-related macular degeneration

 AMD can be diagnosed as either ‘dry’ or ‘wet’.
 Dry AMD is more common and generally results in a slower loss of vision.

 Wet AMD progresses more quickly.
 About 1 in 10 people with AMD have the wet form.
 It happens when unhealthy new blood vessels grow under the macula.
 They leak blood and fluid, which damages the tissue.
+Whilst in dry AMD, layers of the macula, which include photoreceptors, get progressively thinner causing it to function less effectively.

 We don’t yet know the exact cause of AMD but genetics and environment are both involved.